etanlightstone/asteroids_example/README.md

 import by running:
 > node planetsimport.js

-Note: Watch CPU usage of the node process, it doesn't exist it on its own :)  control-c when the CPU usage drops to zero.. its done!
+Note: Watch CPU usage of the node process, it doesn't exit it on its own :)  control-c when the CPU usage drops to zero.. its done!

 Run using:

 > node index.js

 then visit: